 Medical Device Hazard Analysis following ISO 14971

-Edwin Waldbusser is a consultant retired from the industry after 20 years in management of the development of medical devices (5 patents).
-He has been consulting in the US and internationally in the areas of design control, risk analysis, and software validation for the past 9 years.
-Mr. Waldbusser has a BS in Mechanical Engineering and an MBA.
-He is a Lloyds of London certified ISO 9000 Lead Auditor and a member of the Thomson Reuters Expert Witness network.
+Ed retired from industry after 27 years in management of development of medical device products and development of company Quality Systems.
+He has been a consultant for the last10 years, working with companies from startups to Fortune 100 in the US, Germany, United Kingdom, Netherlands, Canada, Poland, and Saudi Arabia.
+He specializes in design control, risk analysis, human factors, software validation, cybersecurity and supplier qualification/ control.
+Ed has a B.S.
+Mechanical Engineering from NYU and a M.B.A from Drexel University.
+He is certified by Lloyds of London as an ISO 9000 Lead Auditor and is a member of the Thomson Reuters Expert Witness network.
+He has 5 issued patents.

 The US FDA expects that as part of a product development Design Control Program risk management will be conducted.
 FDA also expects a post-production risk management program to be implemented.
 FDA recommends using ISO 14971 as a guide and has accepted it as a recognized standard.